-— The address of a local entity (or formal parameter) of a routine can be obtained and stored in a variable or can be returned by this routine as a result; and
+— The address of a local entity (or formal parameter) of a routine can be obtained and stored in a variable or can be returned by this routine as a result;

-— No check is made that the lifetime of the variable receiving the address is no larger than the lifetime of the designated entity.
+— No check is made that the lifetime of the variable receiving the address is not longer than the lifetime of the designated entity.

 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Do not use the address of locally declared entities as storable, assignable or returnable value (except where idioms of the language make it unavoidable).
-When such an address is stored, ensure that the lifetime of the variable containing the address is completely enclosed by the lifetime of the designated object.
+— Avoid using the address of locally declared entities as storable, assignable or returnable value (except where idioms of the language make it unavoidable).

+— When such an address is stored, ensure that the lifetime of the variable containing the address is completely enclosed by the lifetime of the designated object;

 — Never return the address of a local variable as the result of a function call.